alper/alpernl/content/posts/wheres-our-rumpus/index.md

 ---
 Taplin regularly writes that [the entertainment business is in crisis](http://jontaplin.com/2009/10/17/creative-destruction-hollywood-division/) because people outside of the USA are not willing to pay for their intellectual property.

-Now here's a case of a new movie [“Where The Wild Things Are”](http://wherethewildthingsare.warnerbros.com/) which gets extremely favorable reviews both [by him](http://jontaplin.com/2009/10/18/where-the-wild-things-are/) and by [the Times](http://movies.nytimes.com/2009/10/16/movies/16where.html?scp=1&sq=wild%20things&st=cse) but which is [set to release January 14th, 2010](http://www.imdb.com/title/tt0386117/releaseinfo) in the Netherlands (almost three months after its premiere) ((Even Turkey gets it sooner (I'm not so sure that ‘even’ applies anymore to Turkey, though.) )).
+Now here's a case of a new movie [“Where The Wild Things Are”](http://wherethewildthingsare.warnerbros.com/) which gets extremely favorable reviews both [by him](http://jontaplin.com/2009/10/18/where-the-wild-things-are/) and by [the Times](http://movies.nytimes.com/2009/10/16/movies/16where.html?scp=1&sq=wild%20things&st=cse) but which is [set to release January 14th, 2010](http://www.imdb.com/title/tt0386117/releaseinfo) in the Netherlands (almost three months after its premiere) [^1].

 I'm especially thrilled with the fact that the creators of this movie [are uncompromising to mediocrity](http://www.sfgate.com/cgi-bin/blogs/sfmoms/detail?entry_id=49362) and dare to be great.
 From the Times: